kaiosilveira/design-patterns/proxy/README.md

 **Remote Proxy**

 The working example for the remote proxy is an application to monitor the current inventory of the gumball machines implemented in the [State Pattern](../state/).
-This `GumballMachineMonitor` is responsible to create a report containing the location of the machine and its current inventory of gumballs.
+This `GumballMachineMonitor` is responsible for creating a report containing the location of the machine and its current inventory of gumballs.
 The main purpose of this implementation is to demonstrate how remote proxies can stand in for remote objects.
 To accomplish this, an interface for `GumballMachine` was introduced.
 This interface contains methods to `GetLocation()` and `GetGumballCount()`.
 The `GumballMachineMonitor` expects a `GumballMachine` to be passed to its constructor and will use these methods to extract the information needed to create the report.
 Check out the `GumballMachine` interface below:

 ```csharp
 public interface GumballMachine